-FAITH (Friends Affected & Infected Together in Hand) is a not for profit, non-governmental organisation working on behalf of socially marginalized and vulnerable populations.
-It is a national level women-led organization i.e., women are in decision making positions like on the executive board, as general members, in its secretariat.
+FAITH (Friends Affected and Infected Together in Hand) is a not for profit organization working on behalf of socially marginalized and vulnerable populations such as women living with HIV (WLHIV), female sex workers and female who use drugs.
+It is established in the year 2005 A.D.
+It is a women led organization i.e. women are in decision making positions like in the executive board, as general members, in its secretariat.

 FAITH grew out of a national movement that fought to ensure access to health rights of people living with HIV (PLHIV) and people who use drugs (PWUD).
 Early 2000, many in the community were becoming severely ill and in many cases, dying from AIDS.
 FAITH was born during this time, in 2005, with a mission to create a community of people infected with HIV and those affected by it: friends and family.
 From the very beginning, founders of the organisation made a conscious effort to focus our efforts for advocacy and lobbying policymakers, donors, and other strategic actors to create a favourable policy environment for people living with HIVrather than services deliver.